 1. Networks

-Networks allow us to share information quickly over vast distances.
-This also makes them a risk.
+Networks allow us to share information quickly over vast distances, but they also introduce risks.
 A breached network can do untold amounts of damage to a company.

 Network security tools prevent unauthorized access to the system.
 Firewalls and content filtering software protects data as they only allow valid users.